blueridgeboost/blueridgeboost.github.io/src/content/english/classes/Banana_Code_Quest_Adventures_in_Text-Based_Programming.md

 date: "2021-07-12"
 draft: false
 title: "Banana Code Quest: Adventures in Text-Based Programming | Blue Ridge Boost"
-page_title: "Banana Code Quest: Adventures in Text-Based Programming"
+page_title: "Banana Code Quest"
+page_subtitle: "Adventures in Text Programming"

 description: "Learn to code with Code Monkey's Banana Tales."
 summary: "Banana Code Quest is a gamified coding course designed to teach young students real-world coding from the very first challenge.
 Through engaging puzzles and adventures, students help a monkey catch bananas and outsmart various animals, all while learning fundamental and advanced coding concepts in a fun and interactive way."